Work Ethics Courseware

 Quick Summary

-• Course Content & Learning Objectives: How the COTS course delivers a work-ethic-focused curriculum, emphasizes proactive work ethic, balances character development with career pathway exposure, and its core instructional framework, including industry-recognized certifications.
+- Course Content & Learning Objectives: How it delivers work-ethic-focused curriculum, balances character development with career pathway exposure, and its core instructional framework.
+Specific work ethics and skilled trades presented, and ability to deliver effectively to small student populations (18-100 students) in virtual settings.

-• Assessments & Student Certification: Formative and summative assessments, student value acknowledgments, and criteria for any industry-recognized certificates.
+- Assessments & Certification: Formative/summative assessments, student value acknowledgments, and criteria for industry-recognized or vendor-issued certificates.

-• Instructor Resources & Support: Materials for systemwide implementation, alignment with instructional pillars, engagement tools, and guidance for administering assessments/certifications for approximately 108 current instructors and 132 future instructors.
+- Instructor Resources & Support: Materials for systemwide implementation, alignment with instructional pillars, engagement tools, and guidance for administering assessments/certifications.
+DoWEA desires edit rights to instructor resources.

-• Professional Learning & Instructor Preparation: Virtual professional learning approaches, integration with digital platforms, training support for instructors and 7 CTE specialists.
+- Professional Learning & Instructor Preparation: Virtual professional learning approaches (synchronous virtual preferred), integration with digital platforms, and training support for instructors and CTE specialists.

-• Security, Compliance, & Accessibility: Compliance with Federal security requirements (e.g., FedRAMP Level 2), freedom from bias, and Section 508 accessibility.
+- Security, Compliance, & Accessibility: Compliance with Federal security requirements (e.g., FedRAMP Moderate or equivalency; SOC 2 Type II alone is insufficient), freedom from bias, and Section 508 accessibility (VPAT may be requested).

 Response Requirements